-- Action Level (AL) the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Action Level Goal (ALG) the level of a contaminant in drinking water below which there is no known or expected risk to health.
-ALGs allow for a margin of safety. - Maximum Contaminant Level (MCL) the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-Secondary MCLs are unenforceable guidelines for aesthetic quality of water. - contaminant in drinking water below which there is no known or expected risk to health.
+- Maximum Contaminant Level Goal (MCLG) the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum Residual Disinfectant Level (MRDL) the highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG) the level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - ND not detected. - TT treatment technique. - NTU Nephelometric Turbidity Units. - Parts per billion (ppb) micrograms per liter (μg/L) or one ounce in 7,800,000 gallons of water. - Parts per million (ppm) milligrams per liter (mg/L) or one ounce in 7,800 gallons of water. - RUL (Recommended Upper Limit) The highest level of a contaminant recommended in drinking water.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - NA not applicable. - ND not detected. - TT treatment technique. - NTU Nephelometric Turbidity Units. - Parts per billion (ppb) micrograms per liter ( $\mu$ g/L) or one ounce in 7,800,000 gallons of water. - Parts per million (ppm) milligrams per liter (mg/L) or one ounce in 7,800 gallons of water. - RUL (Recommended Upper Limit) The highest level of a contaminant recommended in drinking water.
 RULs are set to protect the odor, taste and appearance of drinking water.